your contest entry by e-mail

 entry, e.g. G8EQX.XLS

-receive an acknowledgement of your entry, normally within a couple of days of
+receive an acknowledgement of your entry, normally within a few of days of

 submitting it (it may take longer during the first week after the contest).
 If there is anything about your entry that gives problems